-The clip is from Chapter 3 on the DVD.
-The timings are 8.23mins (Coach Carter walks into the gym) to 11.02 (Coach Carter says, 'winning in here is the key to winning out there').
-Alternatively, you can go to the end of the chapter which is at 13.45mins when Coach Carter shouts 'to the bassline'.
-Be aware there is the word 's**t' but as in the word 'stuff'.
+The clip is from Chapter 3 if using a DVD.
+The timings are 8.23mins (Coach Carter walks into the gym) to 11.02 (Coach Carter says, ‘winning in here is the key to winning out there’).
+Alternatively, you can go to the end of the chapter which is at 13.45mins when Coach Carter shouts ‘to the bassline’.
+Be aware there is the word ‘s**t’ but as in the word ‘stuff’.

 Basically, in the clip, Coach Carter is introduced to the team and talks about respect.

 That clip is from the movie Coach Carter and if you haven’t seen it, it’s all about the lads we saw who are part of basketball team and they are one of the worst teams in the state, but Coach Carter takes over.
 He tells them that they need to respect each other because if they respect each other they will start to do better and they will start to play as a team and win.
 At the end of the film we see that the team have definitely started to play as a team and they are definitely playing better, but I won’t spoil the end of it for you if you haven’t seen it..